Donald Trump, Nuclear Threat:

 If Donald Trump is re-elected President this November, he will, in office, inevitably encounter a major crisis exposing publicly what such a crisis did privately–and psychotically–in January 2021: that his narcissistically-inflated ego as a “very stable genius” is nothing but a sham.
 Because of the ensuing agony of unbearable criticism, and his addiction to seeing himself as a winner, there is a realistic chance he will be compelled to retributively launch a nuclear strike.
 This will invite a nuclear counterstrike that deservedly extinguishes Americans for being part of a world unworthy of him.

-Trump exemplifies the same behavioral traits as did Jim Jones whose narcissistically-inflated ego as a “great mind controller” was about to be exposed as a sham.
+Trump exemplifies the same behavioral traits as did Jim Jones when his narcissistically-inflated ego as a “great mind controller” was about to be exposed as a sham.
 Because of his ensuing agony and addiction to seeing himself as a winner, Jones retributively extinguished his own community of Jonestown in Guyana, South America, on November 18, 1978.
 He regarded his own people as part of a world unworthy of him.
 He orchestrated the deaths of 907 people by cyanide while guards wielding firearms lined them up.
 Jim Jones himself would die by a gunshot wound.

 I was Jim Jones’ attorney in the United States.
 After Jones left for Guyana, I became his enemy in a child custody war.
 I discovered too late that in supporting Jim Jones I made the same huge mistake that Evangelicals are now making in supporting Donald Trump, which is overlooking a basic law of the universe: Character Devours Cause.
 I overlooked Jones’ narcissism because I liked his cause of social justice.
 And then, when in Guyana Jones achieved absolute power and chose to exploit it, his narcissism became malignant and utterly lethal.